biocore/empress/README.md

 ![empress_circular_feature_coloring](docs/moving-pictures/img/empress_circular_feature_coloring.png)

-Now, let's zoom into the longest branch of the bottom cluster of *Unspecified* nodes and click on one of the close external nodes that has a different Phylum classification (light blue).
+Now, let's zoom into the longest branch of the bottom cluster of *Unspecified* nodes and click on one of the close tips that has a different Phylum classification (light blue).

 ![empress_circular_common_ancestor](docs/moving-pictures/img/empress_circular_common_ancestor.png)